aspinwall-ui/aspinwall/CONTRIBUTING.md

 Take a look at [our bug tracker](https://github.com/aspinwall-ui/aspinwall/issues).
 Issues marked with [good first issue](https://github.com/aspinwall-ui/aspinwall/labels/good%20first%20issue) are a good starting point.

+## Submitting patches

+To submit a patch, fork the component's repository on GitHub and submit a pull request.
+Remember to respect the [Coding style](CODING_STYLE.md) and [Commit style](COMMIT_STYLE.md)

 ## Contributing translations

 We use [Hosted Weblate](https://hosted.weblate.org/projects/aspinwall-ui/) to manage translations.
 Built-in widget translations are split to their own sub-components; the main shell and launcher translation can be found in the [Aspinwall Shell](https://hosted.weblate.org/projects/aspinwall-ui/aspinwall-shell/) component.